Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 The corresponding class-to-altitude mapping is then defined as

-Accordingly, the estimated altitude under the variable-interval scheme is obtained as \(\hat{H}=\mathrm{Class2Alt}_{\text{var}}(k^*)\).
+Let $p_{\mathrm{var}}(k)$ denote the variable-interval classifier probability for class $k$.
+Its predicted class is $\hat{k}=\min\arg\max_{k\in\{0,\ldots,n_{\mathrm{var}}-1\}}p_{\mathrm{var}}(k)$, and the estimated altitude is \(\hat{H}=\mathrm{Class2Alt}_{\text{var}}(\hat{k})\).
+The quantity $k^*$ above is the training target, not the predicted class.
 Together, these expressions are intended to make each altitude bin correspond to a more uniform change in cropping ratio: finer bins are allocated at lower altitudes, where the same absolute altitude change induces a larger relative change in image scale, while coarser bins are allocated at higher altitudes, where the relative change in image scale becomes smaller.

 The results in Table~\ref{tab:altitude_interval} show that adaptive binning is competitive with fixed-interval schemes and can improve the trade-off between estimation accuracy and downstream retrieval performance in several settings.
 Across all datasets, the altitude interval size $\Delta H$ plays a critical role in balancing estimation precision and retrieval robustness.
 Fixed intervals offer predictable behavior but suffer from either over-fragmentation (e.g., small $\Delta H$ leading to sparse class samples) or excessive coarseness (e.g., large $\Delta H$ causing scale mismatch).
 In contrast, the exponential binning strategy can improve performance in several cases by matching bin granularity to scale sensitivity, thereby reducing low-altitude ambiguity and mitigating excessive coarseness at higher altitudes.
 Nevertheless, since the variable-interval scheme does not dominate every dataset and metric, we retain the fixed \(\Delta H=50\,\mathrm{m}\) setting in the main experiments because it offers a simpler and more interpretable experimental configuration while still achieving competitive overall performance.